Tritonn204/tnn-miner/README.md

 ### _Tnn-miner {node/pool url} {dero payout address} {threads} {dev fee}_

 If you intend to build from source without dev fees, please consider a one-time donation to the Dero address _tritonn_ (Dero Name Service).
-Dev fees will make it possible for me to invest more time into maintaining, updating, and improving tnn-miner.
+Dev fees allow me to invest more time into maintaining, updating, and improving tnn-miner.